This has basically been the summer of my dreams, with lots of leisurely days, trips to the pools, and play dates.

 Preferably quick meals that my children will actually eat.

-This curry checks both boxes, so it’s a complete home run in my book.
+This almond curry chicken recipe checks both boxes, so it’s a complete home run in my book.

 The fact that it is delicious doesn’t hurt either.

-Every time I make this, I’m amazed at how quickly the whole thing comes together – the whole sauce can be made in one pan, and then just cook up the rice while you make the sauce and bam!
+Every time I make almond curry chicken recipe, I’m amazed at how quickly the whole thing comes together – the whole sauce can be made in one pan, and then just cook up the rice while you make the sauce and bam!
 Dinner is served.

 I love the contrast of savory chicken with the sweet cranberries and the crunch of the almonds against the smooth sauce.